After No! What comes next?

 It is about revealing the treasure that was taken from the colonized not just in Australia but colonized people everywhere, and making restitution beyond the beads and trinkets of appeasement of money, reclaiming useless tracts of land and other meaningless gestures.

-The Freedom Declaration is the unabashed acknowledgment and recognition that at the core of any successful human society is a socialization process that builds trust by encouraging positive behaviour, while discouraging negative behavior that causing societies to collapse by undermining trust.
+The Declaration is the unabashed acknowledgment and recognition that at the core of any successful human society is a socialization process that builds trust by encouraging positive behaviour, while discouraging negative behavior that causing societies to collapse by undermining trust.

 The socialization process is often couched in religious terms, explored in myths, simple stories and allegories that not only explain the process in ways beyond mere words, but also facilitate the successful transmission of the core principles from one generation to the next.